Welcome to Wildlife Queensland Townsville Branch.

-|The Townsville branch has a long history of caring for our local environment and encouraging the community to understand and appreciate the wildlife and natural places that exist within our city boundaries and immediate surrounds.
-Of special interest are the health and management of nearby national end environmental parks (such as at the Town Common or on Magnetic Island).
-We have also been active in encouraging sound management of urban flying-fox colonies and promoting better understanding of their importance and conservation needs.
+Established in 1968, the Townsville Branch has a long history of caring for our local environment and encouraging the community to understand and appreciate the wildlife and natural places that exist within our city boundaries and immediate surrounds.
+Of special interest are the health and management of nearby national and environmental parks (such as at the Town Common or on Magnetic Island).

-Further afield the branch has a strong interest in the protection of coastal woodlands and rainforest, the protection of Hinchinbrook Island and Channel, and broader coastal, reef and land management issues.
+Further afield, the Branch has a strong interest in the protection of coastal woodlands and rainforest, the protection of Hinchinbrook Island and Channel, and broader coastal, reef and land management issues.
 It is an advocate for the conservation of threatened species such as the dugong, snubfin dolphin, mahogany glider and cassowary.

 Field trip program

 The Branch runs a program of field trips (at which non-members are welcome) to places of interest around the district in order to enjoy and learn about our natural environment.

 It is currently engaged in a monitoring project for the endangered mahogany glider north of the city.

 NB. these dates may be subject to occasional change.

 NB: For injured or orphaned wildlife, please contact NQ WILDLIFE CARE on phone: 0414 717374.